ArmSoM/documentation/docs/main/build_and_deploy/Deploy_application.md

     sleep 1
 done
 ```
-The function implemented by this script is to print the "hello, armsom!" string three times every second to the/tmp/wello.log file.
+The function implemented by this script is to print the "Hello, ArmSoM!" string three times every second to the/tmp/wello.log file.

 Add execution permissions to the script:
 ```